We adopted the Australian signage standards to provide consistency for tourists.

 State Highway 1 in central Auckland is the busiest road in New Zealand, carrying more than 200,000 vehicles a day.

-The state highway network has about 199 kilometres of motorway, with most in Auckland.
-Motorways carry 10% of New Zealand's traffic.
+The state highway network has about 232 kilometres of motorway, with most in Auckland.
+Motorways carry 11% of New Zealand's traffic.
 Note that these figures may include parts of the network net yet formally gazetted as motorways.

 The state highway network has almost 11,000 kilometres of road, with 5981.3km in the North Island and 4924.4km in the South Island.
 It provides a vital link to almost 83,000km of local roads – 17,298.3km urban and 65,600.7km rural.
 The length of road per person in New Zealand is one of the highest in the world.